 Aims and scope

 CVIR Endovascular is a multidisciplinary open access journal of the Cardiovascular and Interventional Radiological Society of Europe and the first open peer review journal in the field of endovascular interventions.
 The journal is intended for ALL specialists working in the field of endovascular treatment.
-CVIR Endovascular publishes manuscript in the area of venous and arterial interventions including vascular malformations, non-oncological embolization, peripheral vascular interventions, aortic interventions, emergency medicine and carotid interventions.
-CVIR Endovascular publishes a range of manuscript types including clinical investigations, systematic reviews, case reports, technical reports and video cases.
+CVIR Endovascular publishes articles in the area of venous and arterial interventions including vascular malformations, non-oncological embolization, peripheral vascular interventions, aortic interventions, emergency medicine and carotid interventions.
+CVIR Endovascular publishes a range of article types including clinical investigations, systematic reviews, case reports, technical reports and video cases.
 The field of endovascular treatment is very dynamic and new ideas need rapid communication so that the latest information is available to treat our patients.
 CVIR Endovascular also wants to stimulate scientific discussions and provides a podium to discuss your research work with your peers.

 Why publish your article in CVIR Endovascular?

 CVIR Endovascular's open access policy allows maximum visibility of articles published in the journal as they are available to a wide, global audience.

 CVIR Endovascular offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
 Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through CVIR Endovascular and SpringerOpen.